INPATIENT DECOMPENSATED CHRONIC LIVER DISEASE: EPIDEMIOLOGY AND HOSPITAL OUTCOMES IN TERTIARY CARE

 Author Biographies

-• M Asim Hamza, Gastroenterology, Hepatology and General Internal Medicine.
-Countess Of Chester Hospital, Health Education England, UK
+• M Asim Hamza, Countess Of Chester Hospital, Health Education England, UK

 References